Control of Keys to Facilities

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Director, University Police; senior reviewer of this UPPS
+Director, University Police Department; senior reviewer of this UPPS

 Vice President for Student Affairs